Koryo Tours

-Koryo Tours is an independent Western travel company based in Beijing, specializing in group and independent tourism to North Korea.
+Koryo Tours is an independent British tour operator based in Beijing, specializing in group and private tourism to North Korea.
 Their tours run throughout the year covering budget to exclusive trips.
 There are packages for staying in the capital Pyongyang with visits to the DMZ at the border with the Republic of Korea.
 At different times of year there are other events such as the Mass Games and the Pyongyang International Film Festival which are available as special tours when they are running.

 History

 In 1993, Koryo Tours was set up by Nick Bonner and Joshua Green and they have been organizing trips into North Korea since 1993.
-Simon Cockerell joined the company in 2002 and in 2015 was the general manager.

 Tourism

 In 1993, Koryo Tours was appointed as a travel specialist by the Korea International Travel Company, part of the Government of North Korea.
 Koryo Tours takes in over 50% of westerners visiting North Korea.
-Koryo Tours is responsible for opening up of new destinations in North Korea as well as new activities such as; cycling, educational tours etc.
+Koryo Tours is responsible for opening up of new destinations in North Korea as well as new activities, such as cycling, educational tours, and so on.